Berkley Master Plan

 Why do we need one?

-City staff and consultants are facilitating an 18-month process with three phases:
+City staff and consultants facilitated an 18-month process with three phases:

 Master Plan Steering Committee

-The City’s Master Plan process will be guided by an Ad Hoc Master Plan Steering Committee who will work alongside City staff, Planning Commission, and Carlisle Wortman Associates in order to best represent the ideals of the community.
+The City’s Master Plan process was guided by an Ad Hoc Master Plan Steering Committee who worked alongside City staff, Planning Commission, and Carlisle Wortman Associates in order to best represent the ideals of the community.

 Matt Baumgarten, City Manager